jameshanlon/cheese/cheese/pages/membership.md

 As a member you can:

  - Help us to steer the direction of the project;
- - Vote at our AGM;
+ - Participate in Autumn / Winter / Spring Forums and any other talks;
  - Assist with our surveys;
+ - Attend and vote at our AGM;
  - Circulate our news and publicise our surveys and training opportunities;
+ - Collaborate on funding opportunities;
- - Help us to find and link us to clients;
+ - Help us to find and link us to clients, and receive a 10% discount for 5 successful referrals (20% for 10, 30% for 15 etc).
- - Collaborate on funding opportunities.

 If you are interested in becoming a member of the CHEESE Project then please complete the [membership application form](/apply-for-membership).
 The